-A screening tool is used to assess children's abilities within the first 45 days of attendance.
-This screening tool evaluates vision, hearing, communication, social/emotional/behavioral, sensory, motor, and adaptive skills.
-If there are developmental concerns, the teacher will provide parents/legal guardians with contact information to the CUSD Child Find Assessment Center where a screening will be conducted to determine if your child has a potential disability requiring further evaluation.
-If you have any questions regarding the screening process, please call the Child Find Assessment Center at 480-883-5865
+A screening tool is used to screen children's abilities within the first 45 days of attendance.
+This screening tool encompasses vision, hearing, communication, social/emotional/behavioral, sensory, motor, and adaptive skills.
+If there are developmental concerns, the teacher will provide parents/legal guardians with contact information to the CUSD Child Find Assessment Center to determine if your child has a potential disability requiring further evaluation.
+If you have any questions regarding the screening process, please call the Child Find Assessment Center at 480-883-5865.